Hola! Annyeonghaseyo!

 Imagine talking fast in your native language – you can’t remember that one word – instead you replace it by lending a word from another language.
 If you’re Ross from Friends, you’d probably make a mess of the meaning!
 But otherwise, it adds a touch of creativity and exoticism to your speech.

 This helps improve your skills in divergent thinking, in turn increasing your ability to identify multiple answers and solutions to a problem.
 Multilingual speakers are also more creative than the monos, according to researchers.
-In fact, psychologist Anatoliy Kharkhurin has even authored a book called Multilingualism and Creativity, in which he explores the relationship between the two.
-Studying a foreign language not only improves your ability to solve problems and think more logically, but also encourages you to experiment with new words and phrases.
+Psychologist Anatoliy Kharkhurin has even authored a book called Multilingualism and Creativity, in which he explores the relationship between the two.
+Studying a foreign language not only improves your ability to solve problems and think more logically but also encourages you to experiment with new words and phrases.